igormiktor/CARRTv2/README.md

 The hardware and how it is wired together is described in the `schematics` sub-directory by a [Fritzing] (http://fritzing.org/home/) project file.
 Photos of CARRT appear in the `images` sub-director and on the project wiki.

 The software is found in the `source` directory.
-Having the entire software system fit and operate within the constraints of the
-ArduinoMega 256 (8 bit, 16 MHz ATmega 2560 microcontroller; 8 KB SRAM; 256 KB program memory) is the primary challenge.
-The rather low precision of the LSM303DLHC and the L3GD20 as well as the poor reliability of a magnetometer operating inside a house (trying pushing an iPhone slowly past an operating refrigerator) make indoor navigation a secondary challenge.
+Having the entire software system fit and operate within the constraints of the ArduinoMega 256 (8 bit, 16 MHz ATmega 2560 microcontroller; 8 KB SRAM; 256 KB program memory) is the primary challenge.
+The rather low precision of the LSM303DLHC and the L3GD20 as well as the poor reliability of a magnetometer operating inside a house (bring up the compass on an iPhone, set the iPhone on the floor and just watch as you push the iPhone slowly past an operating refrigerator) make indoor navigation the secondary challenge.

 The name is thanks to my daughter.